arthurdpcm/multi-interaction/README.md

 - ## DATA/Merged Interactions:

   ### **What is this Data**?
-  This available data was collected by Lise HABIB-DASSETTO and Mathilde ADET an you can use as examples for your studies.
+  This available data was collected by Lise HABIB-DASSETTO and Mathilde ADET, you can use it as an examples for your studies.

   ## How your data  **<u>needs</u>** to look like:
   - Your data exported from BORIS or ELAN and also your ethogram file needs to be in the .xlsx format.